Colourful Ndebele culture

 For the most part, Ndebele culture is renowned for its distinct beadwork and colourful, geometric mural art.

-No one is completely sure of the origins of the South African Ndebele tribe, but it is generally accepted that about 400 years ago they migrated under Chief Muzi from present day KwaZulu-Natal and settled in the hills north-east of what is now Pretoria.
+No one is completely sure of the origins of the South African Ndebele tribe, but it is generally accepted that about 400 years ago they migrated under Chief Muzi from present day KwaZulu-Natal.
+There are two groups: one found north-east of Johannesburg in the Bronkhorstspruit region; the other in the Limpopo province.

 The beautiful dress and accessories of the Ndebele women reflect their age, social status and love of colour.
 It is an aesthetic cultural affirmation that is in everything from the aprons of little girls to the colourful gala blankets and spectacular costumes of married women.